 Charitable dollars at work

 The benefits of charitable donations to The Carle Foundation are evident in every aspect of the Hospital’s services.
-The Carle Development Foundation funds a long list of programs and services to meet the needs of Carle Foundation Hospital, its physicians, and its patients.
+Carle Center for Philanthropy funds a long list of programs and services to meet the needs of Carle Foundation Hospital, its physicians, and its patients.
 Charitable donations are used to fund:

 Child Life Program: Making hospital stays a little less scary

 Nobody wants to be in the hospital over the holidays - especially when you're a kid.
 But that's exactly what happened to Layna and Kevin.
 Instead of visions of sugar plums dancing in their heads, they had doctors and nurses visiting their hospital beds.

 Seven-year-old Layna had not felt well for several days and no one knew why.
 When she arrived at Carle, she was scared and frustrated.
 All she wanted was her stomachache to go away.